AxlThunder/HydroThunderPC_QoLTool/README.md

 It is designed primarily for the Eurocom 2001 release(the one that's less than 70mb and has like 3-4 files).
 As of the current verison, it can detect the Midway Arcade Treasures Deluxe Edition version(only the DRM-free european release EXE is tested as detectable), but it can only apply the Throttle Fix to it.

-Hydro Thunder community Discord server, as this is where testing is done for future public builds, and where i post about what i'm working on: https://discord.gg/yxKT6EP
+Hydro Thunder community Discord server, as this is where testing is done for future stable builds, and where i post about what i'm working on: https://discord.gg/yxKT6EP

 **NOTE: This tool takes the EXE modification approach to patching.
 There is currently no injection based option, but I plan to make one available in the future(if i can motivate myself enough to learn another language lol, but don't let that stop you from creating one of your own if you wish to).
 It's simply me doing my best with what I know.**